awsdocs/aws-greengrass-developer-guide/doc_source/obj-detection-connector.md

 # ML Object Detection connector<a name="obj-detection-connector"></a>

 The ML Object Detection [connectors](connectors.md) provide a machine learning \(ML\) inference service that runs on the AWS IoT Greengrass core\.
-This local inference service performs object detection using an object detection model compiled by the Amazon SageMaker Neo deep learning compiler\.
+This local inference service performs object detection using an object detection model compiled by the SageMaker Neo deep learning compiler\.
 Two types of object detection models are supported: Single Shot Multibox Detector \(SSD\) and You Only Look Once \(YOLO\) v3\.
 For more information, see [Object Detection Model Requirements](#obj-detection-connector-req-model)\.

  User\-defined Lambda functions use the AWS IoT Greengrass Machine Learning SDK to submit inference requests to the local inference service\.
 The service performs local inference on an input image and returns a list of predictions for each object detected in the image\.
 Each prediction contains an object category, a prediction confidence score, and pixel coordinates that specify a bounding box around the predicted object\.